 Importantly, this M.S. degree can be also achieved by incoming students at the Tulane School of Medicine as a Dual Degree (MD-MS) program, completed within 4 years.
 MD-MS dual degree students will complete the curriculum in the first two years at Tulane School of Medicine.
 M.S. coursework is done on Wednesday and Friday afternoons — reserved specifically for all of our dual degree program students and for medical student electives — and through elective coursework offered in the summer before and after Year 1

-The Core Courses provide essential grounding in ethical theory and the foundations of bioethics, current controversies in health care ethics, and the social and ethical contexts of health care decision-making; participation in hospital rounds emphasizes the practical realities of clinical ethics, and a capstone seminar integrates program courses with one another and with students’ experience in the health care professions.
-Electives from Anthropology, Economics, Philosophy, and Sociology are currently offered at Tulane University.
+The core courses provide essential grounding in ethical theory and the foundations of bioethics, current controversies in health care ethics, and the social and ethical contexts of health care decision-making; participation in hospital rounds emphasizes the practical realities of clinical ethics, and a capstone seminar integrates program courses with one another and with students’ experience in the health care professions.
+Elective courses from Anthropology, Economics, Philosophy, and Sociology are currently offered at Tulane University.
 The ten core courses are new offerings created specifically for the program, and consist of the following:

 Plus One of The Two Tracks Below: